MicrosoftDocs/azure-devops-yaml-schema/task-reference/manual-validation-v0.md

 **`notifyUsers`** - **Notify users**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Send a manual validation pending email to specific users (or groups).
+Sends a manual validation pending email to specific users (or groups).
 Only users with queue build permission can act on a manual validation.
-You can send to a group using `[org name]\group name` syntax.
+You can send an email to a group using the `[org name]\group name` syntax.
 <!-- :::editable-content-end::: -->
 <br>